Key Points

 “Management by numerical goal is an attempt to manage without knowledge of what to do.” — WED

-Arbitrary goals without consideration of what the process can produce is a recipe for worker frustration and fear.
+Arbitrary goals without consideration of what the process can produce are a recipe for worker frustration and fear.

 Have you ever gotten a numerical goal and had the manager say “Just do it”?
 Chances are your manager will get exactly what they asked for — but not in a good way!
 Workers might end up cutting corners on quality or gaming the metrics to give the manager what they want.

 Don’t manage by numerical goals alone.
-There is no substitute for knowledge of the process, what it can achieve, and how well it is processing.
+There is no substitute for knowledge of the process, what it can achieve, and how well it is processed.

 Deming saw the 14 points as directions for transforming American Industry.